— Researched and reviewed by Dr. Sandip Roy.

-It helps you stay on top of your tasks by preventing you to forget an important task because of a busy day.
+It helps you stay on top of your tasks by preventing you from forgetting an important task because of a busy day.

 A planned day gives you the courage to excuse yourself from a meeting that is going on ‘forever.’